vlad-x/lmongo/readme.md

 ##`Model.plugin(elmongo[, options])`

-Gives your collection `search()` and `sync()` methods, and keeps Elasticsearch up-to-date with your data when you insert/edit/delete documents with mongoose.
+Gives your collection `.search()` and `.sync()` methods, and keeps Elasticsearch up-to-date with your data when you insert/edit/delete documents with mongoose.
 Takes an optional `options` object to tell `elmongo` the url that Elasticsearch is running at.
 In `options` you can specify:

  * `host` - the host that Elasticsearch is running on (defaults to `localhost`)
  * `port` - the port that Elasticsearch is listening on (defaults to `9200`)